maniospas/smoll/docs/tutorial_cli.md

     print message type "bye"
 ```

-Variables associated with literal types can only be matched to literals
+Variables associated with literal types can only be assigned to literals
+of the same type and are therefore useless for runtime code, where they do
+not appear, even if they are pretty usefule
-of the same type.
-But use the `compiler:literal` function to retrieve the
+for type checks.
+Use the `compiler:literal` function to retrieve the actual
-actual value from the compiler.
+value from the compiler to write polymorphic functions whose runtime data depend
+on which polymorphic function variation is used.

 Remember that this is all done during compilation
 with no runtime overhead.
 Oh, and you can also type-check with `is` normally!
 The
 same mechanism as above grants us zero-cost literal comparison.